Listflex Email Bonanza

 Week 8: 400, Week 9: 500

-(I never recommend sending more than 500/day into any a list.)
+(I never recommend sending more than 500/day into any a list inside of your ESP.)

 In the help section of your Listflex account, use the Help section tutorials and specifically the “New User Checklist” as your initial guide after setting up Listflex account.

-Level3 email validation is a must for all email campaigns.
-I would also strongly encourage you to make sure Simple Scrub, Elite Scrub, Level 1 scrub and Level 3 are turned on when you import your leads into Listflex.
-Use your judgement on the other filters as well to help make sure you only have pristine data getting through to your ESP’s.
-These filters clean in real time on your forms, via API, or when you upload a file.
+When creating lists, turning on Level1 and Level3 (validation) email scrub is a must for every new email lead you bring in.
+I would also strongly encourage you to make sure Suppression Scrub and TCPA Scrub are turned on when you import your leads.
+Use your judgement on the other filters as well to help make sure you only have pristine data being accepted and getting through to your ESP’s.
+These filters clean in real time on your forms, via API, or when you upload a .csv file.

 Step #4 : Management, Suggestions & FAQ